meshy/meshy.github.com/index.markdown

 I am a python programmer.
 I work with [django](https://www.djangoproject.com) at [Incuna](http://incuna.com/).
-If you like django, you might like my classy class-based-views reference tool [CCBV](http://ccbv.co.uk/).
+If you like django, you might like my "classy class-based-views" reference tool, [CCBV](http://ccbv.co.uk/).
 I have a passion for linux, python and free (as in speech) software.

 These are my (sparse) ramblings.
 Expect handy programming snippets, the occasional